LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-11-28-mixed-curvature-VAEs.md

 # A sneak peek at Hyperspherical VAEs

-In this section I want to show a little of why we are interested in mixed curavture VAEs by looking at the above MNIST example with a hyperspherical (example of _fixed_ curvature) VAE.
+In this section I want to show a little of why we are interested in mixed curavture VAEs by looking at the above MNIST example with a hyperspherical (example of _constant_ curvature) VAE.

 The basic idea is that the normal distribution priors used in the standard VAE above have a tendency to pull representations towards 0.
 This is true for all the clusters of datapoints and thus inherently they are pulled together and often overlap quite significantly in this region.